Skip to main content

 View All County Ghosts

-The Duke's Head Hotel is reputedly haunted by several spirits, the most prominent being the Red Lady - a woman who committed suicide over complications involving two lovers.
+The Duke's Head Hotel is reputedly haunted by several spirits, with both ghosts being suicide victims.
+The most prominent is the Red Lady - a woman who committed suicide over her inability to choose between two lovers.
 This tragic figure has been seen walking the corridors and climbing staircases, dressed in red clothing that gives her the distinctive name.
-The hotel also has supernatural activity in Room 18, which was once haunted by the spirit of a man who was brought to the suite after an attempted suicide resulted in his death.
+The hotel also has supernatural activity connected to The Gambling Ghost of Room 18, a man who accrued large gambling debts and shot himself in the head.
+Though his suicide attempt was initially unsuccessful, he later died of his wounds in Room 18, telling his would-be samaritans 'I will return' before perishing.
 His ghostly moaning once drove people away from the room, though this particular haunting has reportedly faded over time.
-The hauntings reflect the hotel's long history as a place where people experienced both joy and tragedy.
+The hauntings reflect the hotel's long history as a place where personal tragedies have left lasting spiritual impressions.

 Known Ghosts:

-The Red Lady (woman who killed herself over two lovers) and spirits from Room 18 (connected to a failed suicide attempt)
+The Red Lady (woman who killed herself over two lovers) and The Gambling Ghost of Room 18 (man who died from gambling-related suicide attempt)

 Meet Each Spirit